Learn how to create a Shepard Fairey Photoshop effect with the help of Illustrator with this poster tutorial.

-Now that we have our reference images and pattern created, it is time to create a New document in Illustrator.
-I used a canvas size of 700 x 850px.
+Now that we have our reference images and pattern created, it's time to create a New document in Illustrator.
+I used a canvas size of 700 x 850 px.

-We're going to start with our darkest guide layer, this will be our pattern layer.
+We're going to start with our darkest guide layer—this will be our pattern layer.
 We're going to outline the layer using the Pen Tool (P).
-So to start we're going to go to File > Place and select our first reference layer into Illustrator.
-If you've been following verbatim, this file to place is called "patternguide.psd".
+So to start, we're going to go to File > Place and select our first reference layer in Illustrator.
+If you've been following verbatim, the file to place is called "patternguide.psd".

 Let's stop for a moment and discuss the proper use of the Pen Tool (P) in Illustrator.
-This is one area where Illustrator handedly trumps Photoshop, but only if you use it correctly.
+This is one area where Illustrator handily trumps Photoshop, but only if you use it correctly.

-For any curve you basically have three clicks; two are anchor points, and the other is your curve point.
+For any curve, you basically have three clicks; two are anchor points, and the other is your curve point.
 You place your curve point at the highest point of your curve.
-You place the anchors at where the curve starts and ends.
+You place the anchors where the curve starts and ends.

-One click is all that is needed when you are creating a curve.
-You can then change the curve points to curves after you have done the entire shape.
-To convert them use the Direct Selection Tool (A) and click on the Convert Selected Anchor Points to Smooth icon.
+One click is all that's needed when you are creating a curve.
+You can then change the curve points to curves after you have finished the entire shape.
+To convert them, use the Direct Selection Tool (A) and click on the Convert Selected Anchor Points to Smooth icon.

 Okay, so back to outlining our first layer.
 Create New Layer below the file you just placed into Illustrator.
 This layer will hold our outline.
 We place it below because it is easier to see what we're outlining that way.

-Now we grab our Pen Tool (P), give it a stroke of null, and a fill of our pattern.
+Now we grab our Pen Tool (P), giving it a stroke of null and a fill of our pattern.
 Then start outlining all the black areas with the Pen Tool (P).
-The key is to average it out, don't follow too closely to the guide layer.
-Just roughly outline, and don't worry about our curves, as we'll fix that after we create our outline.
+The key is to average it out—don't follow the guide layer too closely.
+Just roughly outline it, and don't worry about our curves as we'll fix them after we create our outline.

 Note: This is the most tedious part of the process.

-You might have noticed that there are portions in the middle that are lighter that we just went right over with outlines.
-Well we're going to fix that by outlining those using the same process.
+You might have noticed that there are lighter portions in the middle that we just went right over with outlines.
+Well, we're going to fix that by outlining those using the same process.
 Fill those with our beige color, as shown below.
 We'll do this on a new layer just above the pattern layer.
 After you've done that, you should have something similar to the following.

 Now we smooth out the shapes we just created.
 We want most of our points to be smooth, but I find it looks better if you leave a few the way they are.
-View the effect below from smoothing both the pattern and beige layer.
+View the effect of smoothing both the pattern and the beige layer below.

 Okay, you should have something like the following.
 The tedious part is over.
 Now to make it look like a poster.
-First we'll put a beige filled rectangle below all these layers, this will serve as our background.
+First, we'll put a beige filled rectangle below all these layers, which will serve as our background.

-Now extend you beige rectangle so that it covers the new length of your canvas.
+Now extend your beige rectangle so that it covers the new length of your canvas.
 Then create a new rectangle filled with our dark blue color.
-It should be a quarter the size of main subject.
+It should be a quarter of the size of the main subject.

-Almost finished, we need to clean up our borders a little bit.
-First, select every layer, but your beige layer.
-Then create a Group (Control + G).
+Almost finished—we just need to clean up our borders a little bit.
+First, select every layer except your beige layer.
+Then create a Group (Control-G).
 Then Vertically and Horizontally Align them to the artboard.